What Are the Education Requirements for a Hotel Management Career?

 The overall operations of the hotel are in your hands.
 You need to make sure that your employers are drawing a profit from the establishment.
-This means that you have to actively advertise and try to attract customers.
-Additionally, you'll perform bookkeeping duties, which can include purchasing supplies and keeping track of the income your hotel generates.
+This means that you have to actively advertise.
+Additionally, you'll perform bookkeeping duties, such as keeping track of the income your hotel generates.

 You're also in charge of overseeing your team of workers.
 You'll write the work schedules and monitor employee performance.
 If any customers have complaints or questions, you'll answer them to ensure that they're handled properly.

 For hotel management careers, it's recommended that you acquire a bachelor's degree, although a high school diploma or associate degree can suffice in some cases.
-Majors in hotel management and hospitality management are the most common.
+Majors in hotel management and hospitality are the most common.
 You can expect to take both general business courses and specialized hospitality courses.
-Capstone courses are also common.

 A hotel or hospitality management bachelor's degree program may include the following major courses: